Uzebox/uzebox/demos/Bootloader5/README.txt

 - The bootloader can access the first partition on the card (the card doesn't have to be partitioned).

-For flashing a bootloader onto the AVR, see:
+For the latest compiled bootloader .HEX file and details about flashing a bootloader onto the AVR, see:

 For setup details see: https://uzebox.org/forums/viewtopic.php?f=3&t=9405